hazelcast/hazelcast/hazelcast-documentation/src/ClusteredJMX.md

 Jun 5, 2014 14:18:43 +0300 [72696 62] com.newrelic.agent.jmx.JmxService FINER: Recording JMX metric LastAccessTime : 1,401,962,426,811
 ```

-Then you can navigate to your New Relic account and create Custom Dashboards.
-Consult [Creating custom dashboards](http://docs.newrelic.com/docs/dashboards-menu/creating-custom-dashboards) to how to create one.
+Then, you can navigate to your New Relic account and create Custom Dashboards.
+Please see [Creating custom dashboards](http://docs.newrelic.com/docs/dashboards-menu/creating-custom-dashboards) on creating one.

-While you are creating the dashboard you should see the metrics that you are sending to New Relic from Management Center in the Metrics section under the JMX folder.
+While you are creating the dashboard, you should see the metrics that you are sending to New Relic from Management Center in the **Metrics** section under the JMX folder.

 #### AppDynamics Integration

-In order to integrate Clustered JMX with the AppDynamics you need to attach AppDynamics java agent to the Management Center.
+In order to integrate Clustered JMX with the AppDynamics, you need to attach AppDynamics Java agent to the Management Center.

-For agent installation you can consult [Install the App Agent for Java](http://docs.appdynamics.com/display/PRO14S/Install+the+App+Agent+for+Java) page.
+For agent installation, you can refer to [Install the App Agent for Java](http://docs.appdynamics.com/display/PRO14S/Install+the+App+Agent+for+Java) page.

-For monitoring on AppDynamics consult [Using AppDynamics for JMX Monitoring](http://docs.appdynamics.com/display/PRO14S/Monitor+JMX+MBeans#MonitorJMXMBeans-UsingAppDynamicsforJMXMonitoring) page.
+For monitoring on AppDynamics, please see [Using AppDynamics for JMX Monitoring](http://docs.appdynamics.com/display/PRO14S/Monitor+JMX+MBeans#MonitorJMXMBeans-UsingAppDynamicsforJMXMonitoring) page.

-After installing the AppDynamics agent you can start Management Center like the following
+After installing AppDynamics agent, you can start Management Center as shown below.

 ```
 java -javaagent:/path/to/javaagent.jar -Dhazelcast.mc.jmx.enabled=true -Dhazelcast.mc.jmx.port=9999 -jar mancenter-3.3.jar
 ```

-If everything went okay, you should see the following logs after starting the Management Center,
+Once started, you should see the below logs.

 ```
 Started AppDynamics Java Agent Successfully.
 Hazelcast Management Center starting on port 8080 at path : /mancenter
 ```
+<br></br>